-When a host transmits data across a network to another device, the data is encapsulated with protocol information at each layer of the OSI model.
+When a host transmits data across a network to another device, the data goes through encapsulation: it is wrapped with protocol information at each layer of the OSI model.
 Each layer communicates only with its peer layer on the receiving device.

-To communicate and exchange information, each layer uses what are called Protocol Data Units (PDUs).
-These hold the control information attached to the data at each layer of the model, which is typically attached to the header of the data field but can also be in the trailer, or end of the data field.
+To communicate and exchange information, each layer uses Protocol Data Units (PDUs).
+These hold the control information attached to the data at each layer of the model.
+They are usually attached to the header of the data field but can also be in the trailer, or end, of it.

-Each PDU is attached to the data by encapsulating it at each layer of the OSI model.
-Each PDU has a specific name depending on the information each header has.
-This PDU information is only read by the peer layer on the receiving device and then is stripped off and the data is handed to the next upper layer.
+Each PDU is attached to the data by encapsulating it at each layer of the OSI model, and each has a specific name depending on the information provided in each header.
+This PDU information is only read by the peer layer on the receiving device.
+After it's read, it's stripped off, and the data is then handed to the next layer up.

-Figure 1.13 shows the PDUs and how they attach control information to each layer.

-This figure shows how the upper-layer user data is converted for transmission on the network.
-The data stream is then handed down to the Transport layer, which sets up a virtual circuit to the receiving device by sending a synch packet.
-The data stream is then broken up into smaller pieces, and a Transport layer header (PDU) is created and called a segment.
-The header control information is attached to the header of the data field.
-Each segment is sequenced so the data stream can be put back together on the receiving side exactly as transmitted.
+Figure 1.19 shows the PDUs and how they attach control information to each layer.
+This figure demonstrates how the upper-layer user data is converted for transmission on the network.
+The data stream is then handed down to the Transport layer, which sets up a virtual circuit to the receiving device by sending over a synch packet.
+The data stream is then broken up into smaller pieces, and a Transport layer header (a PDU) is created and attached to the header of the data field; now the piece of data is called a segment.
+Each segment is sequenced so the data stream can be put back together on the receiving side exactly as it was transmitted.

-FIGURE 1.13 Data encapsulation
+FIGURE 1.19 Data encapsulation

-Each segment is then handed to the Network layer for network addressing and routing through an internetwork.
-Logical addressing, for example, IP, is used to get each segment to the correct network.
-The Network-layer protocol adds a control header to the segment handed down from the Transport layer, and it is now called a packet or datagram.
-Remember that the Transport and Network layers work together to rebuild a data stream on a receiving host.
-However, they have no responsibility for placing their PDUs on a local network segment, which is the only way to get the information to a router or host.
+Each segment is then handed to the Network layer for network addressing and routing through the internetwork.
+Logical addressing (for example, IP) is used to get each segment to the correct network.
+The Network layer protocol adds a control header to the segment handed down from the Transport layer, and what we have now is called a packet or datagram.
+Remember that the Transport and Network layers work together to rebuild a data stream on a receiving host, but it's not part of their work to place their PDUs on a local network segment-which is the only way to get the information to a router or host.

-The Data Link layer is responsible for taking packets from the Network layer and placing them on the network medium (cable or wireless).
+It's the Data Link layer that's responsible for taking packets from the Network layer and placing them on the network medium (cable or wireless).
 The Data Link layer encapsulates each packet in a frame, and the frame's header carries the hardware address of the source and destination hosts.
-If the device is on a remote network, then the frame is sent to a router to be routed through an internetwork.
+If the destination device is on a remote network, then the frame is sent to a router to be routed through an internetwork.
 Once it gets to the destination network, a new frame is used to get the packet to the destination host.